 OPINION: How did India’s monsoon produce a disaster?

-Elizabeth Colebourn and Charlotte Finlay from CDKN reflect on how the tragic loss of life in the Himalayan State should sharpen minds on how disaster risk needs to be integrated into planning decisions.
+Elizabeth Gogoi and Charlotte Finlay from CDKN reflect on how the tragic loss of life in the Himalayan State should sharpen minds on how disaster risk needs to be integrated into planning decisions.

 There are usually celebrations in India when the monsoon rains arrive.
 The rainy season is the backbone to the economy, nourishing rivers and farms as well as breaking the stifling heat of the summer months.

 However, this year, the monsoon rains brought destruction and tragedy.
 The monsoon officially arrived in India on June 16, two-weeks earlier than expected.
 In fact, this was the earliest recorded arrival since records began in 1960.
 And, this year the monsoons came with “unexpected vigour”.
 The most affected area was the Himalayan state of Uttarakhand, where its capital Dehradun recorded 601mm of rainfall in just 60 hours, and large-scale flash floods and landslides followed.

 At the time of writing the death toll in Uttarakhand currently stands at over 200, but it is expected to increase significantly – especially as 14,000 people are still missing.
 Over 400 roads and 21 bridges have been washed away, together with Hindu holy shrines and hundreds of villages, and 25,000 pilgrims visiting a holy site remain stranded.